Data Governance & Data Stewardship Explained

 Both data owners and data stewards play an important role in the governance of a company's data, but exactly what role they play differs.
 A data owner is a senior stakeholder and is usually hold's a superior position in a company.

-The data owner is the person who is ultimately accountable for the quality of the many data sets they oversee.
+The main difference between a Data Owner and a Data Steward is that the first is the person who is ultimately accountable for the quality of the many data sets they oversee.
 On the other hand, a data steward can be from any department in a company and is not accountable for the data but responsible for enforcing governance policies.

 Whether or not you need to hire both is dependent on the size of your organization and the breadth of your data governance initiatives.
 Data ownership is a significant commitment and the logistics required to maintain data stewardship teams incur notable expenses.